A Life of Adventure in Air and Space

 Forever Young is one of the last memoirs produced by an early American astronaut.
 It is the first memoir written by a chief of the NASA astronaut corps.
 Young's experiences and candor make this book indispensable to everyone interested in the U.S. space program.

-John W. Young, retired astronaut and former NASA executive, has received more than eighty major awards for his career in aerospace, including six honorary doctorates.
+John W. Young (1930-2018) was an astronaut and NASA executive.
+He received more than eighty major awards for his career in aerospace, including six honorary doctorates.
 James R. Hansen is professor of history and former director of the Honors College at Auburn University.
 He has been associated with the NASA History Program for the past thirty-one years, and is the author of First Man: The Life of Neil Armstrong and coauthor of Truth, Lies, and O-Rings: Inside the Space Shuttle "Challenger" Disaster.

 No Sample Chapter Available

 "In this detailed, narrative autobiography, he writes with a sense of humor and humility about his six missions and his work back on Earth as a technical advisor in Houston for space missions."

 "Has the depth of a NASA mission report, but reads like… a novel."

 --Ad Astra- the magazine of the National Space Society